awsdocs/aws-dms-user-guide/doc_source/CHAP_Security.md

        "host": "oracle101.abcdefghij.us-east-1.rds.amazonaws.com"
      }
      ```
-   + For a secret whose identity you assign to `SecretsManagerOracleAsmSecretId`, enter the JSON structure following\.
+   + For a secret whose identity you assign to `SecretsManagerOracleAsmSecretId`, enter the following JSON structure\.

      ```
      {